home-assistant/home-assistant.io/source/_docs/automation/editor.markdown

 Automation created or edited via the user interface, are activated immediately after save the automation.

-## Split Config
+## Troubleshooting missing automations

-When creating automations using the GUI, they are written to `automations.yaml` even if you have a [split config](/docs/configuration/splitting_configuration/#example-combine-include_dir_merge_list-with-automationsyaml).
-Make sure you are correctly including the base `automations.yaml` file.
+Some users may find that when creating automations using the GUI, they appear to be created but never show in the automations page.
+When creating automations using the GUI, they are written to `automations.yaml` even if you have a [split configuration](/docs/configuration/splitting_configuration/#example-combine-include_dir_merge_list-with-automationsyaml).
+Make sure you are correctly including the base `automations.yaml` file to ensure they are loaded.